liqd/thentos/README.md

 required if you want to run tests.
 Whether you need other packages will depend on your use case.

-We recommend building all required package into the same sandbox.
-To Install `thentos-core`, change into the `thentos-core` directory and execute the following commands:
+We recommend building all required packages into the same sandbox.
+To install `thentos-core`, change into the `thentos-core` directory and execute the following commands:

 ```shell